-NOTICE OF ANNUAL MEETING OF SHAREHOLDERS TO BE HELD APRIL 8, 1997
+NOTICE OF ANNUAL MEETING OF SHAREHOLDERS TO BE HELD APRIL 7, 1998

-The annual meeting of the shareholders of First Merchants Corporation (the "Corporation") will be held at the Horizon Convention Center, 401 South High Street, Muncie, Indiana 47305, on Tuesday, April 8, 1997, at 3:30 p.m. for the following purposes:
+The annual meeting of the shareholders of First Merchants Corporation (the "Corporation") will be held at the Horizon Convention Center, 401 South High Street, Muncie, Indiana 47305, on Tuesday, April 7, 1998, at 3:30 p.m. for the following purposes:

-- (1) To elect four directors, three to hold office for a term of three years and one to hold office for a term of one year and, in each case, until their successors are duly elected and qualified. - (2) To consider and vote upon the adoption of an amendment to the Corporation's Articles of Incorporation to reduce the minimum number of directors of the Corporation from twelve to nine. - (3) To ratify the appointment of the firm of Geo.
-S. Olive & Co., LLC, as independent public accountants for 1997. - (4) To transact such other business as may properly come before the meeting.
+- (1) To elect four directors, to hold office for a term of three years and until their successors are duly elected and qualified. - (2) To ratify the appointment of the firm of Geo.
+S. Olive & Co., LLC, as independent public accountants for 1998. - (3) To transact such other business as may properly come before the meeting.

-Only those shareholders of record at the close of business on February 18, 1997 shall be entitled to notice of and to vote at the meeting.
+Only those shareholders of record at the close of business on February 17, 1998 shall be entitled to notice of and to vote at the meeting.